Theatre Brook

-Theatre Brook (シアター・ブルック Shiatā Burukku) is a Japanese funk rock band that made its debut in 1986.
-The band's current line-up are: Taiji Sato (vocals & electric guitar), Takashi Nakajo (bass), Takashi Numazawa (drums), and Emerson Kitamura (keyboard).
-They have been signed with Epic Records since 1995.
+Theatre Brook (シアター・ブルック Shiatā Burukku) is a Japanese funk rock band formed in 1986.
+The band's current line-up to date consists of Taiji Sato (vocals & electric guitar), Takashi Nakajo (bass), Takashi Numazawa (drums), and Emerson Kitamura (keyboard).
+They made their major-label debut in 1995.
 They are known for performing the first opening theme of the 2010 anime Durarara!!, Uragiri no Yuuyake.